 In Revenue Scenario 1 below, revenue projections for FY2018-19 are based upon the data collected during FY2017-18 with revenue projected to increase in FY2018-19 by 25%.
 Projections for FY2019-20 are based upon the data collected during the first 24 months of the program with revenue projected to increase by 25%.
 Projections for FY2021-21 are based upon the prior 36 months of data with revenue again expected to increase by 25%.
-In all three years, grant revenue increases annually and the return on investment exceeds 200%.
+In all three years, grant revenue increases annually..

 Revenue Scenario 2 assumes a 25% annual increase in grant revenue over the average revenue but also assumes a \$2 million grant in FY2019-20.
-This increases the average return on investment substantially and the average return in the subsequent year is higher than the average return projected under Scenario 1 where revenue is projected to increase steadily.

 Revenue Scenario 3 assumes a 25% annual increase in grant revenue over the average revenue but also includes the addition of a half time Program Assistant in FY2019-20 and a full-time Program Assistant in FY2020-21 that allows the Grants Specialist to increase the time devoted to grant-seeking.
 It assumes a \$3 million grant in FY2019-20 and a \$2 million grant in FY2020-21.
-Average return on investment increases noticeably under this scenario.

-When the actual grant revenue numbers for each year are known, the projections can be revised to create more accurate projections.
+When the actual grant revenue numbers for each year are known, the projections should be revised to create more accurate projections.
 Projections will be adjusted annually as part of the Work Plan development process to reflect actual grant income.